What is a Boolean Search? 4 Easy Ways to Use It to Recruit Candidates

 2. OR

-The OR operator broadens your search by including either of the terms it separates.
-Sometimes it’s good to be flexible and see other candidate profiles that contain some but not all of your requirements.
-You can be surprised at some hidden gems found via this search.
-“OR” is also helpful when you’re searching for synonyms or alternate terms.
+The OR operator broadens your search by including any of the terms it separates.
+Sometimes it is helpful to be flexible and see candidate profiles that contain some but not all of your requirements.
+OR is also helpful when you are searching for synonyms or alternate terms.

 “Python Developer” OR “Software Engineer”